usnistgov/sesame/INSTALL.rst

 Build configuration
 +++++++++++++++++++

-The setup script of Sesame is used to link Sesame against MUMPS.
-The name of the library installed and its location are configured by editing the file ``setup.cfg`` in the root directory of the Sesame distribution.
-By default the section regarding MUMPS is commented out.
+The setup script of Sesame parses the file ``setup.cfg`` in the root directory of the distribution to know if the graphical user interface should be installed, and whether or not to link Sesame against the MUMPS library.

+The graphical user interface will be installed if ``use = True`` in the ``GUI`` section.
+The default is to install it (use ``use = False`` to avoid install).
+The ``mumps`` section provides the paths to relevant directories where MUMPS is installed.
+By default this section is commented out and MUMPS is not used.

 Building the documentation
 +++++++++++++++++++++++++++